Houses in multiple occupation

 Some HMOs will need to comply with the Regulatory Reform (Fire Safety) Order 2005.
 This is often referred to as the RRO or just the Fire Safety Order.

 These will typically be houses let as bedsits, hostels and blocks of flats.
-Please refer to the 'Fire Safety Risk Assessment for sleeping accommodation' in 'Supporting documents & links'.
+Please refer to the 'Fire Safety Risk Assessment for sleeping accommodation' in 'Supporting information'.

 Management of HMOs